KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-Observe first that the proposed lower bound follows from either the parabolic maximum principle or the interpretation of $\mathscr{U}^{N,0}$ as a probability; the same is true for the trivial upper bound.
+\end{notation} \begin{proof} {Since the heat kernel is time-homogeneous, it suffices to assume that $S = 0$.
+Observe first that the proposed lower bound follows from either the parabolic maximum principle or the interpretation of $\mathbf{P}^{N,0}$ as a probability; the same is true for the trivial upper bound.
+To provide the precise upper bound, consider any function $\varphi: \mathbb{I}_{N,0} \to \C$ satisfying ${\sum}_{x\in\mathbb{I}_{N,0}}|\varphi_{x}| = 1$.
+We have}